your adventure in

 3 credits from international perspectives-university approved list3

-3 credits from U.S. diversity-university approved list3
+3 credits from U.S. Cultures and Communities (formerly U.S. Diversity)-university approved list3

 6 credits from Social Sciences and Humanities courses-department approved list6